zabulus/core/doc/sql.extensions/README.ddl.txt

 type directly in whose case the default belongs logically to the field (albeit the information is kept on an implicit domain created behind scenes).

+6) New blob filter restriction.
+(Dmitry Yemanov)

+In FB2, the pair (input subtype, output subtype) must be unique for blob filter declarations.
+This fix stops ambiguity in deciding which blob filter will be executed to go from input type X to output type Z. If you have such problem in databases created with earlier versions and you have a backup for them that want to restore in FB2, expect to see your database restore being rejected by FB2.